Sailing with a Purpose. The HISTORIC VESSEL VEGA built-in 1892 in Norway is still sailing, delivering cargoes of hope and empowering people.

 We support midwives, health posts and free clinics to ensure they have the equipment, supplies, and medications needed to do their work.
 This s not an easy task.
 We ask health workers and midwives for their on the ground experience and requirements, then consult with knowledgeable doctors.

 Based on that information we purchase equipment and pharmaceuticals for delivery.
 The lists are often long, complex and daunting.

 Most remote communities have no electricity.

 Schools and health posts are forced to rely on candles or kerosene lanterns.
 Midwives need an easily portable, rechargeable source of light.
-Small scale solar installations help alleviate these problems.
+Small-scale solar installations help alleviate these problems.
 Together with renewable energy experts, we designed solar power kits for health posts and schools.
 For midwives, we have a special solar-charged portable power pack/light combination.
-The Vega team delivers these kits, provides maintenance training and supervises inhalation.
+The Vega team delivers these kits, provides maintenance training and supervises installation.

 If your club, school or company would like to sponsor one or more of these installations, please contact us.

 An inexpensive pair of reading glasses can have a huge impact on someone’s life.

 Reading glasses are an important part of our mission.
 We never have enough of them.
 Carpenters, weavers, seamstresses, people with a host of skills requiring good eyesight, are valuable assets to their family and community.
 As we grow older our eyes lose the ability to focus on things which are close.
 Communities lose valuable artisans.
 According to WHO over 500 million people in the developing world could have their vision restored with a simple pair of reading glasses.
 The Vega team provides reading glasses and trains local health workers in how to fit them.

 Please consider helping us with this program.
 A small donation will make a huge difference to someone’s life.